-There are three main reasons patients may experience a limb length discrepancy after Total Hip Arthroscopy:
+There are three main reasons patients may experience a limb length discrepancy after Total Hip Replacement:

 - Arthritis: Arthritis leads to a breakdown in cartilage and even bone.
 Before surgery, arthritis may have already affected the leg length and the body has compensated for this discrepancy.
 However, after surgery corrects the problem, it can lead to a perceived lengthening of the leg.
 This perception will correct itself as the patient adjusts to proper alignment.

-- Other Medical Conditions: As I stated before, other medical conditions can affect limb length such as degenerative disks, scoliosis, or a spinal fusion.
+- Other Medical Conditions: As I stated before, other medical conditions can affect limb length such as degenerative discs, scoliosis, or a spinal fusion.